 Short Term Disability benefits also offer necessary income protection should you become ill or injured and are unable to work for an extended length of time.

-The benefits described in this Summary Plan Description (SPD) are component plans under the Sibley Memorial Hospital Welfare Benefit Plan.
-Please read it carefully.
+The benefits described in this Summary Plan Description (SPD) are provided under the Sibley Memorial Hospital Welfare Benefit Plan.

 Long Term Disability, Life and Accidental Death and Dismemberment insurance benefits are described in a separate summary plan description.